 As we’ve discussed, bearded dragons are omnivores and will eat anything.
 In fact, they’ll even eat their own young sometimes!
 This means that crested geckos are not safe around them and would be considered as a food source, just like their leopard gecko relatives.

+will a bearded dragon eat a gecko, why would they?
 Because crested geckos are so much smaller than bearded dragons they would make quite easy prey for one.
 Do not leave a bearded dragon unattended with a crested gecko.

 Are bearded dragons aggressive to geckos?